zhiqi-sf/Kimi-VL/README.md

 print(response)
 ```

-## 6. Finetuning
+## 7. Finetuning

 Collaborating closely with the open-source community, Kimi-VL now offers seamless support for efficient fine-tuning through the latest version of [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).

 The framework enables Single-GPU LoRA fine-tuning with 50GB of VRAM, as well as Multi-GPU full/lora fine-tuning using DeepSpeed ZeRO-2.
 For more detailed configuration instructions, check out [this PR](https://github.com/hiyouga/LLaMA-Factory/pull/7719#issue-2992644288).

-## 7. Deployment
+## 8. Deployment

 ### Using vLLM

-We have submitted a Merge Request [#16387](https://github.com/vllm-project/vllm/pull/16387) to vLLM.
-You are welcome to deploy Kimi-VL using the branch corresponding to the vLLM MR until the MR is merged.
+The [vLLM main branch](https://github.com/vllm-project/vllm) has supported Kimi-VL deployment.
+You are welcome to deploy Kimi-VL using vLLM.

-## 8. Citation
+## 9. Citation

 ```
 @misc{kimiteam2025kimivltechnicalreport,